 Unitarian Universalism is about connection.
 We are a religion that sees people struggling, not against our own sinful souls, but against a shallow, frantic and materialistic world that all-too-often leaves us disconnected from our deepest selves, life’s gifts and needs greater than one’s own.
 And so our congregations work to heal that divide by helping each other listen to our deepest selves, open to life’s gifts and serve needs greater than our own.
 Soul Matters supports this mission of helping people listen, open, and serve by offering its participants:

 - Formative space & circles of learning, support and challenge

 - Opportunities for spiritual deepening and practice

 - An intimate home within a larger church community

 …so they become the people they want to be.

 In other words, Soul Matters is about becoming.

 In our Soul Matters Circle, we live more deeply into our monthly theme.
 Each month, participants engage in a spiritual exercise related to the theme and then ponder a question for deeper reflection.
 In our covenant-based circle, we share with one another where we are on our journey of living more deeply into the theme of the month.
-Contact Acting Director of Religious Education, Liza Earle-Centers, for more information.
+Contact our Director of Lifespan Spiritual Exploration, Liza Earle-Centers, for more information.